 Rachael Donahue, M.S., BCBA

 Rachael grew up in Boston, in a home that was very involved in Special Education.
 With a mother in the field and a close family friend with Autism, Rachael’s love and knowledge for this population began at an early age.
-She attended Franklin Pierce University, where she earned a Bachelor of Arts degree in Criminal Justice.
-Her intent was to rehabilitate juvenile offenders but within a month of graduating, Rachael was working as a teacher’s aide in a classroom for children with Autism.
-After falling in love with her job, she continued working for Boston Public schools for four years.
+Rachael has four years experience working as a teacher’s aide in a classroom for children with Autism.
 In 2010, Rachael moved to San Diego and began working at B.E.S.T., as a direct tutor.
-Not long after, she became a mentor tutor and then promoted to Junior Case Advisor.
-In 2014, Rachael completed her ABA coursework and became a BCaBA.
-Most recently, Rachael was promoted to Regional Manager of San Diego and plans to pursue a Masters Degree in Psychology from Southern New Hampshire University, with a focus on Child and Adolescent Development.
+Rachael also spent a few years practicing as a BCaBA prior to starting coursework to become a BCBA.
+Rachael was promoted to Regional Manager of the San Diego area in 2016.
+She earned a Master’s Degree in Psychology from Southern New Hampshire University, with a focus on Child and Adolescent Development.
 Rachael is planning to take the BCBA exam in 2019.

 E-mail Rachael Donahue at [email protected].